-7.4.1 Deletion of a Question between WTSAs
+7.5.1 Deletion of a Question between WTSAs

-7.4.1.1 At a study group meeting, it may be agreed by consensus among those present to delete a Question, e.g. either because work has been terminated or because no contributions have been received at that meeting and at the previous two study group meetings.
-Notification about this agreement, including an explanatory summary of the reasons for the deletion, shall be provided by a circular.
-If a simple majority of the Member States responding has no objection to the deletion within two months, the deletion will come into force.
-Otherwise the issue will be referred back to the study group.

-7.4.1.2 Those Member States which indicate disapproval are requested to provide their reasons and to indicate the possible changes that would facilitate further study of the Question.

-7.4.1.3 Notification of the result will be given in a circular, and TSAG shall be informed by the Director.
+- 7.5.1.1 At a study group meeting, it may be agreed by consensus among those present to delete a Question, e.g. either because work has been terminated or because no contributions have been received at that meeting and at the previous two study group meetings.
+Notification of this agreement, including an explanatory summary of the reasons for the deletion, shall be provided by a circular.
+If a simple majority of the Member States responding has no objection to the deletion within two months, or in the event that there are no replies, the deletion comes into force.
+Otherwise, the issue shall be referred back to the study group. - 7.5.1.2 Those Member States which indicate disapproval are requested to provide their reasons and to indicate the possible changes that would facilitate further study of the Question. - 7.5.1.3 Notification of the result shall be given in a circular, and TSAG shall be informed by the Director.
 In addition, the Director shall publish a list of deleted Questions whenever appropriate, but at least once by the middle of a study period.

-7.4.2 Deletion of a Question by WTSA
+7.5.2 Deletion of a Question by WTSA

-Upon the decision of the study group, the chairman shall include in his or her report to WTSA the request to delete a Question.
-WTSA will decide as appropriate.
+Upon the decision of the study group, the chairman shall include a request to delete a Question in the chairman's report to WTSA.
+WTSA shall decide as appropriate.